Summer Course Approvals

 2) Fill out PART ONE of the approval form fully.
 Then print out the course description, the course schedule, and the summer session calendar stating the first and last days of class.
 Some departments (such as Chemistry or Economics) will also want to see a full syllabus.
 The Math Department also has some additional procedures.

 2) Take the form and supporting information to the Department Representative of the relevant department (e.g. the Chemistry dep rep for a chemistry course).
 He or she will decide if the course may be approved and will sign your form.
 If the course will fulfill a requirement in a different program or department, you must also get a signature there (e.g. if you’re trying to apply that chemistry course to the Mol Bio major).
 BSE students, you also need a signature from Dean Bogucki.

 3) After the approval form is signed, bring the form and supporting materials to the Butler College Office, if you are taking a course in the U.S., or to the Office of International Programs in the Louis A. Simpson International Building for courses outside the U.S.

 Where can I get a summer course approval form?

-You can stop by the Butler College Office or download the Summer Course Approval Form from the Office of the Dean of the College website.
+You can download the Summer Course Approval Form from the Office of the Dean of the College website.

-You must submit your signed approval to the Butler College Office (or OIP for courses abroad) by Dean’s Date of spring semester.
+You are expected to submit your signed approval to the Butler College Office (or OIP for courses abroad) by Dean’s Date of spring semester.

 What kinds of courses may be approved for credit?

 A course you take elsewhere must “fit generally within the range of course offerings in a Princeton department or program.”
 This means that a course on the sociology of gender might well be approved; a course on underwater basket-weaving would not.
-Business school and communications courses are unlikely to be approved—you may well want to go ahead and take them for your own enrichment, however!
+Marketing or communications courses are unlikely to be approved—you may well want to go ahead and take them for your own enrichment, however!

 Courses must be offered by a four-year accredited University, and must meet for a minimum of four weeks, and 30 hours of in-class time.